liezzzlll/liezzzlll/poetry.md

 I'm healing painfully and beautifully.

 We grew together, but you chose to grow apart\
-I hope that path bring peace to your mind and heart\
+I hope that path brings peace to your mind and heart\
-You were the love of my life _for a period in time_ \
+You were the love of my life _for a moment in time_ \
 You'll always be that, even if you're no longer mine\
 You'll always be that in the mosaic of my life